 As per the tradition of the “Socialist fraternal kiss”, Soviet and other communist leaders greeted each other through a smooch, sometimes on the cheek, sometimes on the lips.

 Widespread, from Stalin to Gorbachev to even Putin.
 Leonid Brezhnev, the leader of the Soviet Union from 1964 to 1982, was captured in an iconic lip-lock with East German leader, Erich Hönecker, at the 30th anniversary of the German Democratic Republic.
-The kiss, an unsexualised, fraternal gesture, was painted onto the Berlin Wall, following its fall, by artist Dmitri Vrubel.
+The kiss, an unsexualized, fraternal gesture, was painted onto the Berlin Wall, following its fall, by artist Dmitri Vrubel.
 Entitled My God, Help Me To Survive This Deadly Love, the infamous mural spoke to the despised relationship between the Soviet Union and East Germany.

 The Socialist fraternal kiss represented a way of doing politics radically foreign to America’s aggressively-homophobic macho-professionalism.
-Growing out of an Eastern Orthodox tradition, the Socialist fraternal kiss was popularised in the late 19th and early 20th centuries with the rise of Russian Workers’ and Communist movements.
+Growing out of an Eastern Orthodox tradition, the Socialist fraternal kiss was popularized in the late 19th and early 20th centuries with the rise of Russian Workers’ and Communist movements.
 Within Soviet politics, the kiss expressed solidarity and masculine brotherhood.
 In the United States, especially given the Cold War history of contested alliances, competition and domination is a patriarchal virtue.
-Just as the East is feminised, partnership and collusion is “gay”.
+Just as the East is feminized, partnership and collusion is “gay”.